-VQ40DE CHANGING ENGINE OIL FILTER
+CHANGING ENGINE OIL FILTER

 - 1. Park the vehicle on a level surface and apply the parking brake. - 2.
 Turn the engine off. - 3.
-Place a large drain pan under the oil filter. - 4.
-Unscrew the plate covering the oil filter exposing the filter.
-(For VQ40DE engine only) - Loosen the oil filter (A) with an oil filter wrench by turning it counterclockwise.
+Place a large drain pan under the oil filter (A). - 4.
+Loosen the oil filter (A) with an oil filter wrench by turning it counterclockwise.
 Then remove the oil filter by turning it by hand.